-By Patrick Conway, Deputy Administrator for Innovation and Quality and CMS Chief Medical Officer
+By Dr. Patrick Conway, Acting Principal Deputy Administrator and Chief Medical Officer

 In July 2016, CMS proposed new bundled payment models that continue the Administration’s progress to shift Medicare payments from rewarding quantity to rewarding quality by creating strong incentives for hospitals and clinicians to deliver better care to patients at a lower cost.
 These proposed new bundled payment models focus on heart attacks, heart bypass surgery, and hip fracture surgery.
 They would reward hospitals that work together with physicians and other providers to avoid complications, prevent hospital readmissions, and speed recovery.
 This proposal follows the implementation of the Comprehensive Care for Joint Replacement Model that begin earlier this year, which introduced bundled payments for certain hip and knee replacements.

 Patients want the peace of mind that comes with knowing they will receive high quality, coordinated care from the minute they are admitted to the hospital through their recovery.
 Bundling payments for services that patients receive across a single episode of care – such as a heart bypass surgery or hip replacement – encourages better care coordination among hospitals, doctors, and other health care providers.
 Providers participating in bundled payments must work together when patients are in the hospital as well as after they are discharged, which should improve their recovery and avoid preventable complications and costs by keeping people healthy and at home.